June in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Outdoor live recitals of Chopin music at the Museum and Park at the birthplace of Frederic Chopin in the village of Żelazowa Wola

-Every Saturday and Sunday from May 3 until September 28.
+Every Saturday & Sunday until September 27.
 Location: Chopin Museum and Park, 96-503 Sochaczew, Żelazowa Wola 15 (50 km west of Warsaw), online tickets.
-45-minute concerts on Saturdays and Sundays: 12 pm and 3 pm.
+45-minute concerts on Saturdays (more in Polish) & Sundays (more in Polish) until September 27: 12 pm and 3 pm.
 Admission to the recitals is included in the admission ticket to the Park.
-The concerts are open-air.
+Concerts are open‑air events, and the seating in front of Fryderyk Chopin’s Birthplace is unassigned.
+Admission to the concerts is included with the ticket that grants entry to the Park.
 If you are unsure if it is worth going there, read our article with photos from a trip to Żelazowa Wola: Żelazowa Wola – the birthplace of Frederic Chopin, and… one of the most beautiful parks in Poland.
 And here you will find our tips for visiting Żelazowa Wola – the birthplace of Frederic Chopin.

 Visiting escape rooms in Warsaw (available in English, too!)